Local Testing with Python

 Example Terminal Session

-cd analyzer-project
+cd your-parent-folder

 python -m http.server 8000